 Employment contracts sometimes contain clauses to restrain what the employee is allowed to do at the end of their period of employment.
 This is known as a restraint of trade clause.

 In many cases, restraint of trade clauses have been found by the court to be unenforceable on the grounds that such clauses are against public policy.
 That is certainly not always the case.

 A restraint clause is unlikely to be upheld if the court considers that the protection it provides to the employer is too broad or overreaching.
 Each situation is different, and a restraint of trade clause used effectively in one case, may not successfully translate to a different set of circumstances.

 Employees who are asked to enter into an employment contract that contains a restraint of trade clause should be aware of the potential impacts this may have on them in the future.
-A restraint of trade clause can limit your ability to start your own business in the future or restrict your future employment options.
+A restraint of trade clause can limit their ability to start their own business in the future or restrict future employment options.